-Figure 37 shows a summary of the achieved performance in terms of single measurement precision, accuracy (in terms of spatial / spatio-temporal biases or "relative accuracy" or "relative bias", i.e., neglecting a possible constant bias or global offset, as obtained from comparison with TCCON XCO2).
+Figure 35 shows a summary of the achieved performance in terms of single measurement random error (precision), relative accuracy or systematic error in terms of spatial (lower value) and spatio-temporal (higher value) biases (i.e., neglecting a possible constant bias or global offset) and stability in terms of linear bias drift/trend as obtained from comparison with TCCON XCO2.

-As can be seen, the achieved random error (or precision) is on the order of 1.5 ppm and better than 3 ppm for all products.
-This is better than the required breakthrough requirement of better than 3 ppm.
+As can be seen, the achieved single observation random error (or precision) is on the order of 1.5 ppm and better than 3 ppm for all products.
+This is better than the required breakthrough requirement (B) of better than 3 ppm but somewhat worse than the goal (G) requirement of better than 1 ppm.

-The systematic error requirement is better than 0.5 ppm.
-The achieved performance is around 0.5 ppm (+/- a few 0.1 ppm).
-The probability that this requirement has been met is 9% for product CO2\SCI\WFMD and 51% for product CO2\GOS\OCFP and in between these extreme values for the other products.
-Stability is very good, i.e., close to 100% for all products.
+The systematic error (relative accuracy) threshold (T) requirement is "better than 0.5 ppm".
+The achieved performance is around 0.7 ppm +/- a few 0.1 ppm, depending on product and assessment method.
+The probability that the threshold requirement is met is between 36% and 64%, depending on product.